 Lenders nearly always require you to have a new appraisal to determine if the value of the home justifies the mortgage you are getting.
 You should expect an appraisal fee of $300 to $600.

-The outcome of the appraisal often determines if it is worth to home refinance and whether the lender will green light the loan.
+The outcome of the appraisal often determines if it is worth to home refinance and whether the lender or banker will green light the loan.
 If your appraisal reveals that the value of the home is lower, you might have to put more money down.

 If the fee is higher than $600, you should ask that it be reduced.
 The typical appraisal cost is usually $400 most often, so see if you can get a price break.